makersacademy/mechacoach/README.md

 ### Getting Started

-Fill a `.env` file with delicious credentials from LastPass, I guess.
+- Fill a `.env` file with delicious credentials from LastPass, I guess.
+- Mechacoach works via `rake`.
+Check out the Rakefile for deets.

 ### Extending Mechacoach

 Do it, man.
 Just follow [this stuff](contributing.md) when doing so.

+If you wanna write new Slack messages, you can use the formatting provided in the [slack-notifier readme](https://github.com/stevenosloan/slack-notifier).